 - Statement or link regarding services for students with disabilities, unless instructor has placed the statement as an announcement in the classroom with the subject header classroom accommodations for students with disabilities, or the statement is placed on another piece of mandatory course material.
 Statement may be found here: Mandatory DRS and TITLE IX Syllabus Statements

-- Statement or link regarding Title IX /sexual assault, sexual harassment, dating/domestic violence, stalking, unless instructor has placed the statement as an announcement in the classroom with the subject header addressing incidents of sexual harassment/assault, dating/domestic violence, and stalking, or the statement is placed on another piece of mandatory course material.
+- Statement or link regarding Title IX sexual harassment unless instructor has placed the statement as an announcement in the classroom with the subject header addressing incidents of Title IX sexual harassment or the statement is placed on another piece of mandatory course material.
 Statement may be found here: Mandatory DRS and Title IX Syllabus Statements

 An instructor may choose to include additional information, such as expectations for academic work, required format, due dates, penalties for late/missed work, extra credit, etc., as necessary.

 AMENDED by Direct Approval by the Chancellor, August 3, 2020